Joseph Wanton: Gaspee Affair

 On 8 June 1772 the sloop Hannah, coming from New York, arrived in Newport, reported to the custom house, and the next day proceeded up the river.
 The Gaspee, in its customary fashion, gave chase, but ran aground on Namquit (later called Gaspee Point), near Pawtuxet, and the Hannah escaped to Providence.
 That evening, by beat of drum, men were called to the house of James Sabin to organize an attack on the Gaspee.
 John Brown provided eight long-boats of five oars each, and shortly after 10 p.m., the party headed towards the Gaspee, commanded by Captain Abraham Whipple.
 Well after midnight the party approached the vessel, and when hailed, did not answer the ship's sentinel.
 This prompted Dudingston himself to hail, again without answer.
 A second hail by the commander was then answered with profanity by Whipple, who ordered his men to spring to their oars.
 Shots were fired in both directions, and a musket ball fired by Joseph Bucklin hit Dudingston in the groin, and as he fell, the attackers boarded the schooner, and took over the vessel.
 The crew of the schooner was overtaken, bound, and put on shore, while Dudingston was attended to by Dr. John Mawney.
-A milestone had been reached; this was the first British blood shed in the American War for Independence.
+A milestone had been reached; this was the first British blood shed in the American Revolution.
 After removing the crew, the captors set fire to the vessel, and then returned to Providence.

 A report was sent by a crew member to Montagu, who then forwarded a copy to Wanton with the request to apprehend the offenders.
 Wanton then issued his proclamation, offering 100 pounds reward for evidence sufficient for conviction of the guilty parties.
 An active correspondence then ensued between Wanton, the Admiral, and Lieutenant Dudingston, with an account of the event sent to Lord Hillsborough.
 An escaped slave who was with the expedition gave names of some of the men involved to Admiral Montagu, who then forwarded this deposition to Wanton, requesting that the instigators be questioned.
 Wanton, instead of obeying the request, took depositions invalidating the testimony of the slave.
 When news reached England, George III issued a proclamation offering a reward of £1000 each for either of the leaders of the expedition, and £500 for each of the other involved parties.
 Wanton, along with others from neighboring colonies, was commissioned to inquire into the report upon the facts.